seanbaxter/circle/stdlib/README.md

 The constructor's _mem-initializer-list_ initializes each element of the member pack `m`.
 If the extent corresponding to a member is `dynamic_extent`, then `find_dynamic_index<int...>`, where `int...` yields the index of the current pack expansion, specifies a gather index into the function parameter pack `exts`.
 We're telling the compiler: if this is a dynamic extent, search for the function parameter specifying the extent, and gather and initialize from that; otherwise, initialize from the static extent in the `Extents` template parameter.

 The [constexpr conditional operator](https://github.com/seanbaxter/circle/blob/master/conditional/README.md#constexpr-conditional--) `??:` serves as an important guard.
 Consider if we specialized `extents<dynamic_extent, 3>` and called the one-parameter dynamic extent constructor.
-When computing the subobject initializer for `m1`, we might specialized `find_dynamic_index<1>`, which would count the number of preceding `dynamic_extent` elements, which is 1 in this case. `exts...[find_dyanmic_index<int...>]` would then attempt to read function parameter 1, which is out-of-range, because we only passed it one function parameter in all.
-However, the `??:` operator only substitutes the middle operand when the left-hand operand true, and subtitutes the right-hand operand when the left-hand operand is false
+When computing the subobject initializer for `m1`, we might specialize `find_dynamic_index<1>`, which would count the number of preceding `dynamic_extent` elements, which is 1 in this case. `exts...[find_dynamic_index<int...>]` would then attempt to read function parameter 1, which is out-of-range, because we only passed it one function parameter in all.
+However, the `??:` operator only substitutes the middle operand when the left-hand operand true, and only subtitutes the right-hand operand when the left-hand operand is false.
+Usage of this operator, as well as its multi-conditional sibling `...??:`, helps a program guard against substitution failure.

 ## 2. Circle Imperative Arguments.

-Circle includes a simple [domain-specific language](https://github.com/seanbaxter/circle/tree/master/imperative#circle-imperative-arguments-cia) for programmatically constructing template argument lists, function argument lists and initializer lists with common programming primitives like for loops, if statements, and declarations.
+Circle includes a simple [domain-specific language](https://github.com/seanbaxter/circle/tree/master/imperative#circle-imperative-arguments-cia) for programmatically constructing template argument lists, function argument lists and initializer lists using common programming primitives like for loops, if statements and declarations.
 I don't know if it's Turing Complete, but you can write a [Game of Life](https://github.com/seanbaxter/circle/tree/master/imperative#conways-game-of-life) in a handful of lines, entirely within a template argument list.

 ### Create an n-length set.